Legal · Custom Websites plan

 Fees and payment

-5.1 The monthly fee is £50 GBP.
-Orchestrix is not VAT-registered, so this is the actual amount collected by direct debit each month.
+5.1 The monthly fee is £50 GBP, paid by bank transfer (a monthly standing order is easiest).
+Orchestrix is not VAT-registered, so £50 is the actual amount collected each month.

 5.3 The monthly fee is fixed for the 24-month minimum term and does not increase during that period.
-After the minimum term, the bureau may give 60 days' written notice of any rate change on the 30-day rolling plan; the client may end the agreement under clause 3.3 in response without further obligation.
+After the minimum term, any rate change takes effect only from the start of a renewal term and requires at least 60 days' written notice before the renewal date; if the client does not accept the new rate, they may end the agreement at the end of the current term under clause 3.2 without further obligation.

 Clause 6